rpominov/basic-signals/README.md

 It has following differences from streams:

  - Signals are not inert.
-When we create a _stream_ it does nothing until we subscribe to it, _signals_ on other hand are more like Promises, they "activate" immediately once created, and adding or removing an observer should not affect any other observers in any way.
+When we create a _stream_ it does nothing until we subscribe to it, _signals_ on other hand are more like Promises, they "activate" immediately once created.
+   Adding or removing an observer should not affect any other observers in any way.
- - Signals have a current value, which is always available without subscribing, and must always be up to date even if there are no observers.
+ - Each signal have a current value, which is always available without observing, and must always be up to date even if there are no observers.
-   Adding an observer should not change the current value.
+   Adding or removing an observer should not affect the current value.

 ## Signal API